 Unlike other products in the Omnia family, Omnia.7 uses a "joystick" type of rotary encoder for menu navigation and control adjustment.
-"Rocking" the control left, right, up or down facilitates navigation through the various menus, while turning the knob clockwise or counterclockwise adjusts individual controls.
+"Rocking" the control left, right, up or down facilitates navigation through the various menus.
+It may be helpful to think of these as being like the 4 "arrow" keys on a PC keyboard.
+Turning the knob clockwise or counterclockwise adjusts individual controls.